algal/scrubbercube/README.md

 ## How to use

-The Light Table docs are great.
-In summary, use CTRL-SPACE to open up a siderbar letting you type the names of commands to execute.
+The Light Table docs tell you how to launch commands but, in summary, use CTRL-SPACE to open up a siderbar letting you type the names of commands to execute.

 Commands to setup Light Table:

 1. Command: Show Plugin Manager
 2. In the plugin manager, select "available" plugins and install Scrubber.
 3. Command: Add a tabset